Topological Parallax: A Geometric Specification for Deep Perception Models: Introduction

-With such a broad definition of $X$ and $K$, we need a notion of ``geometry'' with very few assumptions. \begin{defn}[Void] Given a set $K \subset V$, an \emph{interpolative void in $K$} is a bounded open set $\Omega \subset K^c$ such that there exists a pair of points $x,y \in K$ for which all $V$-geodesics pass through $\Omega$.
+Note that we make no assumptions whatsoever about the architecture or training method that yielded $K$.
+With such a broad definition of $X$ and $K$, we need a notion of ``geometry'' with very few assumptions.
+We use standard topological notation \cite{munkres_topology_2000, hatcher_algebraic_2001, edelsbrunner_computational_2010}. \begin{defn}[Void] Given a set $K \subset V$, an \emph{interpolative void in $K$} is a bounded open set in the complement of $K$, $\Omega \subset K^c$, such that there exists a pair of points $x,y \in K$ for which all $V$-geodesics pass through $\Omega$.
 If $V = \mathbb{R}^n$, this means $\Omega$ intersects the convex hull of $K$. \end{defn}

 Why focus on voids?
 As observed by \citet{balestriero_learning_2021}, when $V$ is high-dimensional, it is unlikely that any points in $X$ lie in the convex hull of any others.
 However, it also seems unlikely that a ``good'' model $K$ of $X$ will be merely a convex solid.
 If convex models were sufficient for real-world problems, DNNs would be unnecessary, and the field would have concluded with PCA, Gaussian kernels, and convex polytopes.
 For example, many models implicitly or explicitly rely on the so-called manifold hypothesis, which is the hope that realistic datasets $X$ will tend to be distributed near a union of lower-dimensional manifolds immersed in $V$, in which case a ``good'' model $K$ would be a slight thickening of those manifolds to allow for measurement error.
 If there are multiple manifolds or there is nonzero curvature, such a model will have voids.